YNY-Learning/Jobs/backend/README.md

 #### Challenge 2 ####

-- You must render the favorite teachers of the users
+- You must display the favorite teachers of the users

 #### Challenge 3 ####

-- You simply must to give your answer for each questions
+- You simply must give your answer for each question

 _GOOD LUCK_